15 Best Things to Do on Oʻahu’s North Shore

 3. Shark Diving Tour

-I have a good friend who works for the most popular Oʻahu shark tour company, and this is how he describes the difference between a cage and cageless experience.
+I have an old friend who works for the most popular Oʻahu shark tour company, and this is how he describes the difference between a cage and cageless experience.

-In terms of safety, there is no difference between a cage and cageless tour.
-It’s purely about your comfort level.
-From what my friend has said, the sharks get a lot closer to you during a tour with the cage than without.
-Without the cage, they tend to circle at a deeper depth below your feet.
+In terms of safety, there is no difference between a cage and a cageless tour; it’s purely about your comfort level.
+However, my friend has said that the sharks get a lot closer to you during a tour with the cage than without it, and without a cage they tend to circle at a deeper depth below your feet.

-In any case, choose a time for the first boat of the morning.
-Compared to later in the day, the morning is typically when the water is the most glassy, and the winds are the calmest.
-This is all to say that you have less of a chance at getting seasick if you go early.
+In either case, I recommend booking a tour that leaves first thing in the morning because, compared to later in the day, the morning is typically when the water is the most glassy and the winds are the calmest.
+This is all to say that you have less of a chance of getting seasick if you go early.

 I hope this helps when making your decision!